-The PAM module pam_tty_audit is used to record keystrokes during a root user's session.
-Additional accounts can be audited by adding them to the parameter pam::tty_audit_users,
+In addition to Tlog, the PAM module pam\tty\audit is used to record keystrokes during a root user's session.
+Additional accounts can be audited by adding them to the parameter pam::tty\audit\users.

-Note: As a safeguard against recording sensitive credentials (such as passwords), both sudosh and pam_tty_audit do NOT record when echo is turned off.
+Note: As a safeguard against recording sensitive credentials (such as passwords), both tlog and pam\tty\audit do NOT record when echo is turned off.